karmentsang/karmentsang.github.io/content/about.md

 I would eagerly watch my dad play Resident Evil 4 late into the night, captivated by the sheer excitement and enjoyment it brought - and the jump scares.

----

-Oh, you're still here?
-Follow this <a href="album.html" class="aedit" style="color: blue">link</a> to see all my photos in one place.